keijiro/HdrpVatExample/README.md

 Frequently Asked Questions
 --------------------------

+#### Is it possible to support Universal RP?

+Yes.
+Although these examples are created with HDRP, you can use the same approach on Universal RP.
+These shader graphs and VFX graphs can be converted by changing a few options.

 #### Can I use the "Export for Mobile" option or a texture compression method?

 It depends on the case -- It may work with an acceptable amount of errors in